Genis-Vell: Powers and abilities

 Genis-Vell possesses superhuman strength, durability, and speed, being able to exceed the speed of light.
 Due to his Titanian Eternal mother, Genis is far more powerful than his father, although he still needs the Nega-Bands to make full use of his abilities.
-His powers were also increased further when he merged with his future self, granting him the capability to kill all the troops of the Shi'ar/Kree/Skrull coalition present in the galaxy with a mere thought, by manipulating the electric energy in their minds.
+His powers were also increased further when he merged with his future self, granting him the capability to kill all the troops of the Shi'ar/Kree/Skrull coalition present in the galaxy with a mere thought by manipulating the electrical energy in their heads.

-He is capable of manipulating, project and absorb forms of energy such as magic, electric, photonic and atomic, but the full extent of his powers is unknown.
+He is capable of manipulating, projecting and absorbing forms of energy such as magic, electric, photonic and atomic, but the full extent of his powers is unknown.

-His energy projection is so vast that he was able to kill a multiversal incarnate of the cosmic entity Eternity (being that encompasses all the possible universes), destroying all of creation.
+His energy projection is so vast that he was able to kill a multiversal incarnate of the cosmic entity Eternity, destroying all of creation.
 He was even able to help Eternity's son Entropy in restarting the multiverse.

 Initially, he only uses the Nega-Bands for flight, energy siphoning, energy blasts, and transportation to and from the Negative Zone.
-He is also able to augment his strength beyond 15 tons to the point where he was able to hurt the Maestro Hulk, King Hyperion or Drax the Destroyer and physically match the Sentry.
-After bonding with Rick, his latent multiversal Cosmic Awareness, inherited from his father, is activated.
+He is also able to augment his strength beyond fifteen tons to the point where he was able to hurt the Maestro, Hyperion, and Drax the Destroyer, and physically match the Sentry.
+After bonding with Rick, his latent multiversal cosmic awareness, inherited from his father, is activated.
 His link to another dimension is redirected from the Negative Zone to the Microverse.
 Genis-Vell was able to revive himself from death.
-He was also able to give the Punisher insight into his future which in turn had Castle in tears, and help King Thor discover the truth about the relationship of the Asgardians and the Ice Giants, making him uncover the lies spread by Odin.
-It is later revealed that he can exist in the past, present and future of multiple realities at the same time, this allows him to open portals to different timelines.
+He was also able to give the Punisher insight into his future which, in turn, had Castle in tears, and help King Thor discover the truth about the relationship of the Asgardians and the Ice Giants, allowing him to uncover the lies spread by Odin.
+It is later revealed that he can exist in the past, present and future of multiple realities at the same time, which allows him to open portals to different timelines.